Liddell and Scott:

-If you consult your Greek texts online via Firefox you want to install the Alpheos plug-in, which adds Greek and Latin dictionaries, as well as automatic morphological analysis. http://alpheios.net/content/alpheios-texts, Highly recommended.
+If you consult your Greek or Latin texts online you want to install the Alpheios plug-in, which adds Greek and Latin dictionaries, as well as automatic morphological analysis. https://alpheios.net/ Highly recommended.

 Diogenes, the free PHI/ TLG search software incorporates the Perseus data and allows easy offline consultation of LSJ on Mac OS X, Windows, and Linux platforms.
 It also does one click morphological analysis.
 NB You'll need to have access to the PHI 7 CD Rom.

 A very useful sites with many lexicographical resourceshttp://www.lexilogos.com/english/greek_ancient_dictionary.htm

 An important offshoot of the The Greek-Spanish Dictionary project (DGE) is the Bibliographical repertorium Of Greek Lexicography (RBLG) which offers you an easy survey of the most recent studies of important words.
 Very useful if you need to know a bit more than what the standard dictionaries have to offer. http://dge.cchs.csic.es/blg/2blg-s.htm.